 Write entries to

 stderr.
-These entries appear in the Logs Viewer, but to enable filtering and correlation with request logs you need to format the entries as a JSON object and provide specific metadata.
+These entries appear in the Logs Explorer, but to enable filtering and correlation with request logs you need to format the entries as a JSON object and provide specific metadata.
 For more information about this approach, see Structured logging.

 Use the Cloud Logging client library directly.
 If you use the

 AppEngineHandler, this approach achieves the same result as using the Python logging module, but changing from this library to a different logging framework could require significant updates to your code.